stacksmith/asteroids/README.md

 tested it in winders, but see what the script does and make a batch file.

 The game requires lispbuilder-sdl, lispbuilder-sdl-gfx, and lispbuilder-sdl-mixer.
-If you have problems, use quicklisp to install lispbuilder.
+Before you quicklisp these, please install the actual sdl libraries for your system.
+For my Ubuntu I installed:
+-libsdl-dev
+-libsdl-gfx1.2-dev

 Instructions
 ------------